evanodell/hansard-data/README.md

 4. The [Sentiwords](http://sentiwordnet.isti.cnr.it/) dataset, created by Stefano Baccianella, Andrea Esuli, and Fabrizio Sebastiani.
 The Sentiwords library was accessed through the library was accessed through the [`lexicon`](https://cran.r-project.org/package=lexicon) package.

 5. The Hu & Liu dataset, by Minqing Hu and Bing Liu, labelled `Hu`.
 The Hu & Liu library was accessed through the [`sentimentr`](https://cran.r-project.org/package=sentimentr) package.

+6. A modified version of the [unnamed lexicon](https://github.com/lrheault/emotion) from the paper [_Measuring Emotion in Parliamentary Debates with Automated Textual Analysis_](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0168843), labelled `rheault`.
+As the method in `sentimentr` does not use distinguish between the same word that can occupy multiple lexical categories, I used the average polarity score assigned to such words.

 ## Notes